By Brooks DiFiore, Certified Two-Brain Fitness Business Mentor

 We often see coaches identify a fault or weakness that needs to be fixed with additional exercise by telling the client to scale to a certain level or modify a workout by using a substitute movement.
 These adjustments are important and have a place, but they don’t do much to personalize the client’s experience, and they don’t create a path to long-term success.
 They are equivalent to providing the client with a bandage; they don’t address the root cause.

-By carving out time at the end of each session to deliver customized accessory and mobility exercises, coaches can begin building a roadmap to success clients can use over the next months.
+By carving out time at the end of each session to deliver customized accessory and mobility exercises, coaches can begin building a Growth ToolKit to success clients can use over the next months.
 By using a “choose your own adventure” system like the one below, your coaches can quickly identify the most significant areas of weakness and begin addressing them after the first session.

 Ideally, your team members should use this system after every session to create a personalized template for each client.
 By the end of on-ramp, your coach will have a fully customized plan built for the individual, and that plan can continue through 1:1 training even as the client transitions to classes.